LaBelle, Florida

-In 2010 LaBelle had a population of 4,640.
-The racial and ethnic makeup of the population was 43.8% non-Hispanic white, 8.1% African American, 0.6% Asian, 0.1% Pacific Islander, 0.2% non-Hispanic from some other race, 1.6% from two or more races, and 47.0% Hispanic or Latino.

 History

 LaBelle began as a settlement on the Caloosahatchee River around the time of Hamilton Disston's efforts to drain the Everglades with the hope of promoting growth.
 The settlement, which lay on the western edge of Captain Francis A. Hendry's large Monroe County property, was initially populated with cattle drovers and trappers.

 By 1891, LaBelle had constructed its first school on the ground of what would become the white-columned LaBelle School, built in 1915.
 By 1921, LaBelle school was one of 18 accredited schools in Florida.
 The campus is now Edward A. Upthegrove Elementary School, named after one of LaBelle's original two families.